Alec Hepburn

-Alec William Hepburn (born 30 March 1993) is an Australian born, professional rugby union player who plays as a loosehead prop for United Rugby Championship club Scarlets and Scotland.
+Alec William Hepburn (born 30 March 1993) is an Australian born, Scotland international rugby union player who plays as a loosehead prop for United Rugby Championship club Scarlets.

 Early life

 Hepburn was born in Perth, Australia to a Scottish born father.
 When he was a child, his family moved to Hopetoun, a small town on the south coast of Western Australia.
 In 2006 at the age of thirteen he moved with his father to England where he attended Gillotts School and excelled at rugby union after taking up the sport.

 Club career

 Hepburn played for local club Henley Hawks and then joined the academy of Wasps RFC.
 He spent the 2013–14 RFU Championship campaign on loan at London Welsh.
 In 2014 Hepburn requested that Wasps coach Dai Young release him from his club contract and he returned to his native Perth in an attempt to pursue a Super Rugby career.
 He joined local team Cottesloe and also represented Perth Spirit in the National Rugby Championship.

 In January 2015, Hepburn joined Exeter Chiefs.
 He was part of the side that lost to Saracens in the final of the 2015–16 Premiership.
 The following season saw Exeter win their first league title although he was absent from the final due to injury.

 Hepburn started in the 2020 European Rugby Champions Cup final as Exeter overcame Racing 92 to become champions of Europe for the first time in their history.
 The following weekend saw him also start in the Premiership final as Wasps were defeated to complete a League and European double.

 After almost a decade at Exeter it was announced that Hepburn would join Scarlets for the 2024–25 United Rugby Championship.